CruCo/paper-mc-docker/README.md

 |MAX_RAM | 8G | Used to set the -xmx for the JVM inside of docker.
 Change this if you need a higher maxmimum RAM during runtime|

 ## Server config and backup

+### Configuration
+To configure place all config files inside of a folder "config".
+These files are mounted into the minecraft server folder parallel to the server.jar.

+So in order to configure the server with the files displayed in the [papermc config reference ](https://docs.papermc.io/paper/reference/configuration), place the files with your specific configuration in the "config" folder.

+It is necessary, that the files are present so in this Repository they are added like they are as default.

+**ADAPT TO YOUR NEED AND BACK THEM UP**

+### Plugin and world backups
 For configuration and backup purposes the docker compose creates two local folders in your filesystem outside of your docker container.
 This has a little performance impact but is easier to make changes to the server configuration on the fly.

 World data is saved into /world folder.
 Add any plugin you need to /plugin folder.